Multiple Sclerosis in Children and Adolescents

 This phenomenon reinforces the urgent need to begin treatment for MS as soon as possible after a diagnosis.
 Such treatment often includes the use of the same medications applied in adult cases of MS.

-Get World-Class Medicine with a Personal Touch at Sheba Medical Center.
+Get World-Class Medicine with a Personal Touch at Sheba’s National Multiple Sclerosis Center.
 Schedule a consultation today.